KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_iridescence/README.md

 |**iridescenceThicknessTexture**  | [`textureInfo`](https://www.khronos.org/registry/glTF/specs/2.0/glTF-2.0.html#reference-textureinfo) | The green channel of this texture defines the thickness of the thin-film layer by blending between the minimum and maximum thickness. | No                    |

 The values for iridescence intensity can be defined using a factor, a texture, or both.
 `iridescenceFactor` is multiplied with the red channel of `iridescenceTexture` to control the overall strength of the iridescence effect.
-If the texture is not set, a value of 1.0 is assumed.
+If the texture is not set, a value of 1.0 is assumed for the texture.
 ```
 iridescence = iridescenceFactor * iridescenceTexture.r
 ```